BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 permalink: /lab/
 ---

-## About My Lab

 My lab focuses on the *digital engineering of complex cyber-physical systems*.
 This involves starting with the expert's domain knowledge, capturing it in models, and then using this knowledge to better construct, optimize, verify, and validate systems.

-Please see the main page for a list of my varied research topics, which include digital twins, ontologies, workflows, and machine learning.
+[//]: # (Please see the main page for a list of my varied research topics, which include digital twins, ontologies, workflows, and machine learning.)

 ## Current and Alumni Students